 - Giveaways/Swag – What will participants get?
 Just a t-shirt & medal?
 Or can you wrangle some sponsors for other stuff in their goodie bags?

 - Organization – Do you have a seasoned race director and staff that can handle all the big & small details of running an event?
 You'd better!

 As you can see, there's a ton that goes into it, and we're barely scratching the surface.
-It will require dedication, hard work, a sizable budget, probably some tears, and some more dedication.
+It will require dedication, hard work, a sizable budget, probably some tears, and even more dedication.
 Of course, if all goes off as planned, it will all be worth it.
 Putting on an event of your own WILL NOT HAPPEN on a shoestring budget, and you absolutely cannot count on “making enough on pre-registrations to buy the stuff you need” – it does not work that way and you're setting your event up for failure (and possible litigation).

-As a racer, I only get to experience the adrenaline rush of crossing the finish line only once per event.
-As a race director, I get to bask in the joy of competition and the endorphin highs of every single racer crossing the finish line.– Brett Stewart (Race Director & Author of Ultimate Obstacle Race Training)
+“As a racer, I only get to experience the adrenaline rush of crossing the finish line only once per event.
+As a race director, I get to bask in the joy of competition and the endorphin highs of every single racer crossing the finish line.”– Brett Stewart (Race Director & Author of Ultimate Obstacle Race Training)

 Don't Worry, There's Help Available